Relm4/book/src/threads_and_async/commands.md

 Setting `RELM_THREADS` to 4 will increase the thread count by 3 additional threads.

 > Note: Setting the static variables must be done early.
-> As soon as the runtime is initialized (which happens when it's accessed for the first time), the values cannot be changes anymore.
+> As soon as the runtime is initialized (which happens when it's accessed for the first time), the values cannot be changed anymore.